Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Experiments

-\textbf{Impact of Entropy Regularization.} To isolate the benefit of our entropy-preserving objective, we compare \sys-KTO against the multi-turn KTO (without entropy regularization) and SFT on the Qwen3-Coder-30B model.
-As shown in \autoref{fig:tts_curve}, \sys-KTO consistently outperforms both baselines as $N$ increases.
-The performance gap between \sys-KTO and multi-turn KTO widens with larger $N$, confirming that explicit diversity preservation is critical for maximizing the gains from TTS.
+The performance gap between \sys-DPO and M-KTO widens with larger $N$, confirming that explicit diversity preservation is critical for maximizing the gains from TTS.
 Both preference-based methods outperform SFT, which aligns with findings that SFT can harm generalization~\citep{chu2025sft}.

+We conduct a similar experiment on the \sys-KTO model and the M-KTO model, and the results are shown in \autoref{fig:tts_curve_dpo}.
+The results show a similar trend to the \sys-DPO experiment.

 \textbf{Hybrid Selector Components.} We analyze the contribution of each component of our hybrid selector at $N=16$.
 The left plot in \autoref{fig:ablation_study} shows that removing any single component degrades performance, while the full hybrid selector achieves the best results.
 This confirms that combining a learned verifier with model-free approaches is the most effective strategy.